mishraji874/Codehawks-First-Flight-TSwap-Audit/audit-data/report.md

     {
 ```

-### [H-2] Incorrect fee calculation in `TSwapPool::getInputAmountBasedOnOutput` causes protocll to take too many tokens from users, resulting in lost fees
+### [H-2] Incorrect fee calculation in `TSwapPool::getInputAmountBasedOnOutput` causes protocol to take too many tokens from users, resulting in lost fees

 **Description:** The `getInputAmountBasedOnOutput` function is intended to calculate the amount of tokens a user should deposit given an amount of tokens of output tokens.
 However, the function currently miscalculates the resulting amount.
 When calculating the fee, it scales the amount by 10_000 instead of 1_000.